fn:xml-to-json

 A dynamic error is raised [ERRFOJS0006] if the value of

-is not a document or element node or is not valid according to the schema for the
+$input is not a document or element node or is not valid according to the schema for the

 XML representation of

-element has two children whose normalized key values are the same.
+JSON, or if a map element has two children whose normalized key values are the same.

 A dynamic error is raised [ERRFOJS0007] if the value of

-includes a string labeled with escaped="true"
+$input includes a string labeled with escaped="true", or

-, where the content of the string or key
+a key labeled with escaped-key="true", where the content of the string or key

 contains an invalid JSON escape sequence: specifically, where it contains a backslash

-) that is not followed by one
+(\) that is not followed by one

-, or where it contains the characters \u
+r, t, or u, or where it contains the characters \u

-not followed by four hexadecimal digits (that is [0-9A-Fa-f]{4}
+not followed by four hexadecimal digits (that is [0-9A-Fa-f]{4}).

 Notes